First Females Podcast

 On 21 April 2025, after five days of trekking and acclimatising with the support of brilliant local guides, porters, and cooks, they reached the rocky summit under clear skies.
 The team’s energy, resilience, and support for one another made it an unforgettable journey.
 Tori will produce a special podcast episode from the Yala Peak Expedition transporting listeners to the mountain trails and summits of Nepal, as well as capturing the experiences of the team.

-If you’re interested in supporting or helping us grow this vision, please get in touch.
+You can watch the film here and if you’re interested in screening the film or helping us grow this vision, please get in touch & follow the film on instagram.

 Would you like to get involved?